auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authorization to your Laravel API using Auth0.
+description: This tutorial demonstrates how to add authorization to a Laravel API.
 topics:
     - quickstart
     - backend